yamenetoo/ABC-machine-learning/README.md

 *
 # Dataset folder
 This folder contains several Datasets that we use throughout the course
-# Examples folder
+# Examples
-This folder contains several Models that we use throughout the course:
+Several Models and packages intro that we use throughout the course:
 * Pandas: introduction to Pandas package